Natooz/MidiTok/README.md

 converted_back_midi = tokenizer(tokens)  # PyTorch / Tensorflow / Numpy tensors supported
 ```

 Here is a complete yet concise example of how you can use MidiTok to train any PyTorch model.
-And [here](colab-notebooks/Full_Example_HuggingFace_GPT2_Transformer.ipynb) is a simple notebook example showing how to use Hugging Face models to generate music, with MidiTok taking care of tokenizing MIDIs.
+And [here](colab-notebooks/Full_Example_HuggingFace_GPT2_Transformer.ipynb) is a simple notebook example showing how to use Hugging Face models to generate music, with MidiTok taking care of tokenizing music files.

 ```python
 from miditok import REMI, TokenizerConfig